-Despite their dominance, consumers over fifty are treated as cash cows for advertising budgets, 90% of which goes to pitching the 18-49 demographic (Nielsen).
-Even worse than being ignored, of the stingy trickle of ad dollars allocated to targeting Boomers, much shows up in depictions that are clumsy, cringe-worthy and condescending.
+Despite their dominance, consumers over fifty are treated as cash cows for advertising budgets, over 90% of which goes to pitching the 18-49 demographic (Nielsen).
+Even worse than being ignored, of the stingy trickle of ad dollars allocated to targeting Boomers, much is wasted on depictions that are clumsy, cringe-worthy and condescending.

 Sure, it’s not easy to change ingrained culture, learn Boomer-speak and master Boomer-think, but those who do will reap rewards for their brands and – individualism and self-interest alert – dare one add, their careers.

-For the rest, there’s always the Boomer-Galt fate.
+For the rest, there’s always the Boomer-Galt option.